From scratch, with love

 A balance of tradition & creativity

-Flavors like potato & cheese or cabbage & mushroom nod to our grandfather, while others like sweet potato & caramelized onion or kielbasa & red pepper bring something new to the table.
+Our potato & cheese recipe is still the same as our grandfather’s, while other flavors like sweet potato & caramelized onion or jalapeño cheddar bring something new to the table.

 Our flavors